UKPLab/emnlp2018-activation-functions/README.md

 ### Sequence Tagging

 To run a sample script, go e.g., to `runs_seqtagging/scripts/penalized_tanh/`.
-In this folder, all activation functions in the hidden layers use the tanh activation function.
+In this folder, all activation functions in the hidden layers use the penalized tanh activation function.
 In each script, ``PE-my.py`` is invoked with specific random hyperparameters.  ``PE-my.py`` can be found in ``progs``.
 This loads the data and invokes ``BiLSTM.py`` from the ``neuralnets`` directory, which runs the code and does the evaluation.

-The original BiLSTM code is available from [here](https://github.com/UKPLab/emnlp2017-bilstm-cnn-crf)
+The original BiLSTM code is available from [here](https://github.com/UKPLab/emnlp2017-bilstm-cnn-crf).

 **NB** You need to adapt all paths to your local machine.
 This concerns multiple python files.
 You may also wish to copy the file ``progs/activation.py`` to your local anaconda path, e.g., ``.local/lib/python3.5/site-packages/keras/activations.py``